-The Nursing Director may temporarily waive the standards of satisfactory progress for circumstances of poor health, family crisis, bereavement or other significant occurrences outside of the control of the student.
+The Financial Aid Office may temporarily waive the standards of satisfactory progress for circumstances of poor health, family crisis, bereavement or other significant occurrences outside of the control of the student.
 These circumstances must be documented by the student to demonstrate that they had an adverse impact on the student's performance.
+If the standards are waived the student will be placed on an Academic Plan.
+The student's progress will be monitored and the Academic Plan will be evaluated at the end of each payment review period.